 Palenque, only 1.5 hours from Cartagena, was the first free black community in the Americas.
 Founded in the 16th century by Benkos Bioho, an African king who was sold into slavery before escaping from the slave port of Cartagena in 1599, Palenque became a walled city inhabited by former slaves.
 (Walled to protect themselves from their Spanish captors.)

 In 2003, UNESCO declared the village a Masterpiece of the Oral and Intangible Heritage of Humanity.

-Composed of 27 stunning islands, the Rosarios truly offer something for every type of traveler.
-You can swim, surf, snorkel, scuba dive, or just settle back in the sand with a cold drink.
+Composed of 27 stunning islands, the Rosario Islands offer something for every type of traveler.
+About an hour from Cartagena proper, locals tell us you can swim, surf, snorkel, scuba dive, or just settle back in the sand with a cold drink.
 Whether you’re on a romantic getaway or just stopping by on a Colombian odyssey, these unparalleled islands are an incredible day trip destination.

 A cluster of 10 islands off the coast of Cartagena, the San Bernardo Islands are some of the most widely-inhabited in the Caribbean; in fact, the tiny man-made island of Santa Cruz is the most densely populated island in the world!

 Cartagena day trips aren’t all tanning and napping in smooth sands.
 What's your travel style?
 Our trip planners say if you’re more of the outdoor type, then visit the charming fishing village of La Boquilla.
 Here, locals say you'll find fantastic music and cuisine, all heavily influenced by La Boquilla's Afro-Colombian roots.